mpvqc/mpvQC-gtk/Readme.md

 ## Installation

-Currently this application only runs on Linux, but we have plans for a Windows version.
+Currently this application runs on Linux and on Windows (MSYS2).
+Binaries for Windows will be provided once `v1.0` gets released.

 ### Arch/Manjaro